SLU-biochar/biocharStability/ReadMe.md

 - Demonstration and development ``notebooks `` are provided:
     - in the folder `` notebooks-demo ``, curated notebooks are shared to give an introduction of how to work with the library.
 These notebooks are a good starting point for new users.
     - in the folder `` notebooks-dev ``, notebooks used during development and  research are shared.
 These notebooks can be interesting for advanced users.
 Warning: they are provided without guarantee.
-- Notebooks used for the academic publication associated to this work are in the folder ``manuscript`` (not yet available)
+- Notebooks used for the academic peer-reviewed publication associated to this work are in the folder ``manuscript``
 - Outputs of simulations can be saved in a folder ``simulation`` that is not synced on GitHub (cf. gitignore)

 ## HOW TO INSTALL OR USE?